10 Startup Tips from the Co-Founder of Yuvraj Singh Backed ‘Startup Buddy’

-Clearly define roles and responsibilities of each co-founder.
+Clearly define the roles and responsibilities of each co-founder.
 Document it through Co-founders agreement to avoid any conflict at the later stage.
 Create KPIs for each co-founder and assess time to time.

 5. Which are the common mistakes done by a first-time entrepreneur?

 Sometimes entrepreneurs enter into the business of which they don’t have any expertise, which is fine.
-But it is also important to have advisor/ mentor onboard expert in that sector to avoid common mistakes related to that sector.
+But it is also important to have an advisor/ mentor onboard expert in that sector to avoid common mistakes related to that sector.
 Another important fact is that everything takes time; so patience is important.
 Rather than entering into many things together, step by step movement is important.

 6. Can you share some marketing tips for a young startup?

 Client satisfaction is more important than marketing.
 Once you have satisfied clients, success will be very easy.
 Target marketing through social media and influencer marketing are cost-effective ways to do marketing.

 7. Do you believe that academic knowledge plays a very little role in a person’s entrepreneurial journey?